microsoft/copilot-camp/src/extend-m365-copilot/path-e-lab06-add-auth/trey-research-lab06-END/README.md

   1. √ Multi-parameter queries
   1. √ Allow updating and adding data using POST requests
   1. √ Prompt users before POSTing data; capture missing parameters
-  1. √ Invoke from Declarative Copilot, allowing general instructions and knowledge, and removing the need to name the plugin on every prompt
+  1. √ Invoke from Declarative Agent, allowing general instructions and knowledge, and removing the need to name the plugin on every prompt
   1. Entra ID SSO with /me path support *
   1. Display rich adaptive cards *